Rachin Ravindra: ICC Men's T20 World Cup 2024

 In May 2024, he was named in New Zealand's squad for the 2024 ICC Men's T20 World Cup tournament.
-Ravindra played three of New Zealand's four games before the team exited the tournament at the group stage following defeats to Afghanistan and the West Indies.
+Rachin played three of New Zealand's four games before the team exited the tournament at the group stage following defeats to Afghanistan and the West Indies.

 Champions Trophy 2025

-In January 2025, Ravindra was named as part of New Zealand's squad for the 2025 ICC Champions Trophy.
+In January 2025, Rachin was named as part of New Zealand's squad for the 2025 ICC Champions Trophy.
 He did not play New Zealand's first game, a win against Pakistan, due to continuing recovery from a facial injury he sustained in the Pakistan-New Zealand tri-series earlier in February.
-On his Champions Trophy debut against Bangladesh, Ravindra scored 112 runs off of 105 balls, becoming the first player in history to score a century on debut in both the World Cup and Champions Trophy.
-In the semifinal against South Africa, Ravindra scored another century, his first in an ODI knockout match.
+On his Champions Trophy debut against Bangladesh, Rachin scored 112 runs off of 105 balls, becoming the first player in history to score a century on debut in both the World Cup and Champions Trophy.
+In the semifinal against South Africa, Rachin scored another century, his first in an ODI knockout match.
 In the final against India, he scored 37 runs off 29 balls in a losing cause.
 He was the leading run scorer in the Champions Trophy, amassing 263 runs with an average of 65.75, and was named as the Player of the Tournament on 9 March 2025.

+IPL 2026

+Ahead of IPL 2026, Rachin was acquired by Kolkata Knight Riders, having played for Chennai Super Kings in IPL 2025.